 Car accidents are certainly not on anyone’s list of things they want to happen, but the reality is there are times when accidents do occur.
 When people are involved in car accidents, the incident often involves a vehicle that they own or lease.
 But what happens if you get into a California car accident when you are borrowing somebody else’s car?
 Will the car owner’s insurance be responsible for covering any expenses, or will that liability fall on your insurance carrier?
+Do you need to hire a car accident lawyer to protect your rights?
 It is important to understand what happens in this situation.

 Car insurance will follow the car, not the driver